sleepingkingstudios/cuprum-collections/README.md

 end
 ```

-*A Note on Terminology:* Because a collection can represent any sort of data, from a raw Ruby Hash to an ORM record, the term used to indicate "one item in the collection" is an *entity*.
+Because a collection can represent any sort of data, from a raw Ruby Hash to an ORM record, the term used to indicate "one item in the collection" is an *entity*.
 Likewise, the class of the items in the collection is the *entity_class*.
 In our example above, our entities are books, and the entity class is Hash.

 <a id="commands"></a>